Troy Billow, Pastor

 Pastor Troy was raised in a Christian home, the son of a pastor from Ohio, but it wasn’t until age 23 that he completely placed his faith in Jesus Christ as his Savior and Lord, was transformed from a prodigal lifestyle and felt called to serve Christ as a Bible teacher and pastor.
 This led to getting a quality Bible education at Moody Bible Institute in Chicago where he graduated in 1990 with a Bachelor’s degree in Evangelism, and then in 1993 with a Master of Church Ministry degree from Moody Theological Seminary.
 He has served in various ministry roles in local churches in the Chicago area over the past 30 years, while also raising a family and working full-time as a painter at Moody Bible Institute.
 He was ordained in 2011 while serving as bi-vocational pastor of Trinity Baptist Church in Chicago, and previously served as Associate Pastor at Elim Baptist Church in the 1990’s.

-He has been married to his wife Christine for seventeen years, who also is from Ohio and a graduate of Moody Bible Institute with a degree in Christian Education and Music, and they have two young adult children, Bree and Blake.
-Troy and Christine are excited for this new season of ministry at High Road Bible and look forward to being a part of God at work in their midst to strengthen and grow their fellowship and reach out to the community to build God’s kingdom.
+He has been married to his wife Christine for over twenty years, who also is from Ohio and a graduate of Moody Bible Institute with a degree in Christian Education and Music, and they have two young adult children, Bree and Blake.
+Troy and Christine are excited for this new season of ministry at Living Faith Community Church and look forward to being a part of God at work in their midst to strengthen and grow their fellowship and reach out to the community to build God’s kingdom.

 Pastor Troy says, “the strong words Paul wrote to Timothy have greatly influenced my perspective lately: ‘In the presence of God and of Christ Jesus, who will judge the living and the dead, and in view of His appearing and His kingdom, I give you this charge: Preach the word … endure hardship, do the work of an evangelist, discharge all the duties of your ministry’ [2 Tim.
 4:1-5].
 My greatest desire is for God’s people to be built up in their faith, to love one another and be unified for the purpose of outreach [Col. 2:2-3].”